abdidarmawan007/gcp-data-fusion-peering-vpc/README.md

 # GCP Data Fusion Private IP with Peering VPC

 ### Create Data Fusion Instance with Private IP and use our VPC Production
+- Make Data Fusion can access proxysql in private network/ip
+- Data Fusion until now can't access direct to private ip CloudSQL so you need create proxysql or haproxy in private network
 ![alt text](https://i.imgur.com/zXArtrw.png)

 ### Create VPC Peering from network Data Fusion to our production VPC